matzegoebel/WRFlux/README.md

 ### Averaging and decomposition
-When the advection equation is averaged over time and/or space, the fluxes and resulting tendency components can be decomposed into mean advective and resolved turbulent components.
+When the advection equation is averaged over time and/or space, the fluxes and resulting tendency components can be decomposed into mean advective and resolved turbulent components which is useful for LES simulations that partly resolve the turbulent spectrum.
 Since WRF is a compressible model, we use a density-weighted average (Hesselberg averaging) unless `hesselberg_avg=.false.`.
 The effect of the density-weighting is rather small.

 Means and perturbations are defined by: